Investigations into the Nature of Matter

 Quantised Rigid Super p-Branes .. even Love might succumb to Quantum Physics.

-One lesson that we have learnt from the standard model is that deep symmetries lead to physical forces.
+One lesson that we learn from the standard model is that deep symmetries lead to physical forces.
 For example, electromagnetic forces are related to symmetries among unit length complex numbers, and strong nuclears

-forces are related to symmetries between 3 by 3 matrices of complex numbers which have determinant one and are equal to the complex conjugate of their transpose.
-(Conservation of energy is derived from the symmetry of physical systems with respect to time translations.)
+forces are related to symmetries between 3 by 3 matrices of complex numbers which have determinant one (preserves volume) and are equal to the complex conjugate of their transpose (preserves probability).
+So, for example, conservation of energy is derived from the symmetry of physical systems with respect to time translations.
+Conservation laws derive directly from symmetries, and symmetries imply conservation laws.
+This follows from Noether's Theorem which lurks in the mathematical foundations of the Standard Model.

-Here is some blue sky thinking for you:
+Now here is some real blue sky thinking for you!

 Consider objectively two butterflies fluttering around one another and imagine that this demonstration of 'animal magnetism' is ultimately explicable in terms of some deep symmetry.
 Of course there is already

 an obvious symmetry between the two butterflies.
-They are the same species, they look the same, talk the same and even smell the same, but we are searching for a mathematical account
+They are the same species, they look the same, talk the same and even (presumably) smell the same, but we are searching for a mathematical account

-of their attraction to one another.
+of their attraction towards one another.
 While it might seem more satisfactory to seek an account of what is happening in terms of the colour and scent experiences of the individual butterflies, perhaps